-On Saturday 21 September 2019 one of the shackles that bolts the bottom, right-hand chain ladder to the rocks on the Amphitheatre sheared off at the rockface, and has compromised the structure of that ladder.
+On Saturday 21 September 2019, one of the shackles that bolts the bottom, right-hand chain ladder to the rocks on the Amphitheatre sheared off at the rock face and compromised the structure of that ladder.
 The left-hand ladder has no problems.
 These ladders are accessed from the Sentinel Peak Car Park by hikers who are hiking to the top of the Amphitheatre and on to Tugela Falls and Mont-aux-Sources.

 A meeting was held at Witsieshoek Mountain Lodge on Wednesday 25th September with the Department of Environmental Affairs and their Implementing Agent to determine the next steps.

-Management of Witsieshoek are currently getting experts to assess repair and stabilization options pending the full replacement of the ladders.
+Management of Witsieshoek is currently getting experts to assess repair and stabilization options pending the full replacement of the ladders.

 Nine Caves in three days

-We just love visiting and sleeping in the Drakensberg caves, so why not plan a hike to see as many as possible over three days.
-Five friends agreed to go with on this adventure knowing we would be spending the majority of this hike on no path.
+We just love visiting and sleeping in the Drakensberg caves, so why not plan a hike to see as many as possible over three days?
+Five friends agreed to go with us on this adventure knowing we would be spending the majority of this hike on no path.

-On the first day starting at Bushman’s Nek we walked 10km’s with 850m elevation again and were privileged to see three caves, sleeping in Whyte’s Cave for the night.
+On the first day starting at Bushman’s Nek we walked 10 km at 850m elevation again and were privileged to see three caves, sleeping in Whyte’s Cave for the night.

 Day two was the day for adventure where getting stuck on top of a mountain if the gully down is not found is a possibility.
-You hike 10km’s with 570m elevation gain and can see five caves, sleeping in Secret cave for the night.
+You hike 10 km with a 570m elevation gain and can see five caves, sleeping in Secret cave for the night.

 Belinda and Andrew are excellent hosts, their knowledge and insights about the area and the Drakensberg will make your stay a memorable one.